johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   img_source_url="https://www.pexels.com/@brejeq?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels"
 %}

-Don't get me wrong, there have not been many positives to come out of our current situation, but if you find yourself at home and bored, look it as an opportunity to build positive habits that will far outlive the pandemic.
+Don't get me wrong, there have not been many positives to come out of our current situation, but if you have found yourself at home a lot more than usual, then you have been given an opportunity to start building those positive habits that will far outlive the pandemic.

 {This paragraph will talk about habit forming}